Sometimes, one team just isn’t enough.

 How to implement cross-functional collaboration

-So, let’s keep those skills in mind but talk about some more actionable steps you can take toward successful cross-functional collaboration.
+So, let’s talk about some more actionable steps you can take toward successful cross-functional collaboration.

 Create a collaboration plan